seanox/devwex/README.md

 __The sporting challenge: The size of the binary from Devwex is limited to a maximum of 30kB.
 There is no technical reason, it is rather the more than 20 years old quirk and question: Why are web servers so big?
-This should make some whimsical and unconventional decisions in the project easier to understand :-)__
+This should make some unconventional decisions in the project easier to understand :-)__

 # Features